 Managing large complex projects from beginning to end can be a challenge for even the most seasoned project manager.
 However, the widely accepted Project Management Body of Knowledge (PMBOK®) Guide can assist a project leader in effectively managing complex projects one step at a time.
 The information is arranged sequentially in “process groups” which cover all details needed to carry out a project from initiation to closing.
 For project managers in the process of setting new projects into motion, the Executing Process Group can work as a checklist to help make sure the project is off to a strong start.

-The overall goal of the Executing Process Group is to set the teams in place to get the work done efficiently and effectively so that the project stays on target with regard to scope and previously agreed upon goals.
+The overall goal of the Executing Process Group is to set the teams in place to get the work done efficiently and effectively so that the project stays on target with regard to the scope and previously agreed upon goals.
 Teams are set in place to complete work according to stakeholder specifications.
 At this stage in the work cycle, any areas of risk or concern are mitigated and change requests are addressed.

 Across industry, the Executing Process Group entails the following core tasks: